bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 |h3| Encoding a Binary String to a Natural Number |h3e|

 First off, let's discuss how we can even map a sequence of symbols to a natural number.
-To begin, we start with the simplest case: a sequence of binary symbols (0s and 1s).
+We can start with the simplest case: a sequence of binary symbols (0s and 1s).
 We all know how to convert a binary string to a natural number, but let's break it down into its fundamental parts.
 We are particularly interested in how to *incrementally* build up to the natural number by reading one bit at a time.